redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 yarn add -D @netlify/plugin-nextjs
 ```

-We should also install the
+We're also going to need the great
+[netlify-cli](https://docs.netlify.com/cli/get-started/), as that's what we
-[netlify-cli](https://docs.netlify.com/cli/get-started/) as a dev dependency so
+will be using to build and deploy our website.
+Install it as a dev dependency
-we're pinned to the same version locally and on CI:
+so we're pinned to the same version locally and on CI:

 ```sh
 yarn add -D netlify-cli